 However, providing examples might not always be the best way of teaching a skill.
 For instance, let’s say you’d like your Dual to know how to answer open-ended questions using knowledge from your notes.
 In only a few lines of text, you can specify that exact behavior without even providing examples.
 Placeholders get filled in as usual, notes related to the topic are being retrieved, and the pattern gets completed.
 You can teach it skills which build on any number of other skills.

 The following skill is also learned in a zero-shot fashion, meaning that no examples are provided, as opposed to the first two skills which were acquired in a few-shot way.
-If you got what those terms refer to, you have a pretty good chance of understanding the main innovation introduced by the GPT-3 paper, which is applied here to other language models.13 Actually, Dual can also be seen as simply a framework for prompt engineering plus some handy features for enabling a conversational interface.
+If you got what those terms refer to, you have a pretty good chance of understanding the main innovation introduced by the GPT-3 paper, which is applied here to other language models.
+Actually, Dual can also be seen as simply a framework for prompt engineering plus some handy features for enabling a conversational interface.

 The skill below is all about prompting the user to reflect on certain topics described in their notes.
 You might have also noticed #0 being used several times in those examples.
 That’s indeed probably the least natural part of the otherwise pretty casual “syntax” used here. #0 is simply shorthand for “everything before this block,” while using #1 would refer to the result of the first block, and so on.
-This design choice was inspired by an exploration of approaches to capability amplification created by Ought, another non-profit operating in this space.14
+This design choice was inspired by an exploration of approaches to capability amplification created by Ought, a non-profit operating in this space.

 You can teach your Dual skills using plain natural language.
 However, if you want to prescribe a more programmatic task, such as computing the result of a mathematical expression or fetching data from an endpoint, you can also throw in some snippets of code by simply using existing Markdown code blocks.
 Because those blocks are interpreted differently, Markdown files become analogous to Jupyter or Observable notebooks.